fwalcott/Growth-Mind-Set/README.md

 ***A growth mindset is about the love of learning in all aspects of life***

 If you want to read more about a growth mindet here is an [Awesome Link](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)

+Hello.
+I am Felicia Walcott.
+I have been an ESL teacher tutor for seven years and I am looking for a career change.
+I'm glad to be here at Code Fellows.
+I can't wait for what happens next